-Born in Basle into a family of Catalan musicians, Arianna Savall Figueras began her classical harp studies with M. Barrera and her vocal studies with M.D.
-Aldea at the conservatory in Terrassa.
-She specialised in historical harp with H. Rosenzweig and singing with K. Widmer in the area of early music at the Scola Cantorum Basiliensis.
-As a soloist, she has performed with various ensembles, such as Hesperion XXI, Rolf Lislevand Ensemble, La Fenice, Melpomen Ensemble, Ricercar Consort, Mala Punica, Vox Clamantis, Il Desiderio, Ensemble Cello Octet Amsterdam, Capella Antiqua Bambergensis, Le Baroque Nomade, Main-Barockorchester Frankfurt, etc., and collaborated with conductors including her parents, Jean Tubery, Olari Elts, Jaan-Eik Tulve, Tonu Kaljuste, Manel Valdivieso, Pascal Crittin, Andrew Lawrence-King and others.
+Born in Basel into a family of Catalan musicians, Arianna Savall Figueras began her classical harp studies with Magdalena Barrera and her vocal studies with María Dolores Aldea at the conservatory in Terrassa.
+She specialised in historical harp with Heidrun Rosenzweig and singing with Kurt Widmer in the area of early music at the Scola Cantorum Basiliensis.
+As a soloist, she has performed with various ensembles, such as Hesperion XXI, Rolf Lislevand Ensemble, Ensemble La Fenice, Ensemble Melpomen, Ricercar Consort, Mala Punica, Vox Clamantis, Il Desiderio Ensemble, Cello Octet Amsterdam, Capella Antiqua Bambergensis, Le Baroque Nomade, Main-Barockorchester Frankfurt, etc., and collaborated with conductors including her parents, Jean Tubery, Olari Elts, Jaan-Eik Tulve, Tonu Kaljuste, Manel Valdivieso, Pascal Crittin, Andrew Lawrence-King and others.

 In 2009, Arianna Savall and Petter Udland Johansen founded the group Hirundo Maris, specialising in early music from the Middle Ages to the Baroque, as well as their own compositions and early fusion.
 Their creative core is Mediterranean and Nordic music, the fruit of their extensive musical partnership.
 Like a migratory bird, they retrace the routes across seas and music that have linked Scandinavia with the Iberian Peninsula since time immemorial.